louisvarley/Sonic-2-q-learning-lua-bizhawk/README.md

 Comparing this to the NEAT script i also have, this is much more crude however it does seem to get to and get stuck on the same bits (parts where you have to go back to hit a spring)
 On a couple of occasions this did manage to get to the end of the level which considering the simplity of this script is not half bad.

+Further comparison to my NEAT scripts, this seems to learn quicker.
+NEAT would take around 19 generations and maybe 12 hours to reach a point this script was able to get to in only half an hour but this is less adaptable.
+More of a bruteforce method than using inputs and outputs.

 ## Bugs ##

 It seems to occsionally get out of sync with the commandset meaning that a run that would be good fails early on